 5. Superior Vena Cava Syndrome

 Swollen face or neck is a common symptom associated with superior vena cava syndrome.
 The superior vena cava is a vein that carries blood from the head, neck, and upper chest back to the heart.
 Superior vena cava syndrome occurs when there is an obstruction of blood flow in this vein which can lead to facial swelling.
-This is a serious condition that requires immediate medical attention (5).
+This is a serious condition and requires immediate medical attention (5).

 6. Tooth Infection